ZhangYet/bagpipe/content/en/posts/how-to-live-an-unhappy-life-en.md

 The last remnant of that little hustle is my QQ email address.

 That's enough reminiscing for now—otherwise I could keep writing till tomorrow.

-* How to Live an Unhappy Life
+## How to Live an Unhappy Life {#how-to-live-an-unhappy-life}

-I was listening to the podcast Wuliao Zhai once, and Liu Yang[fn:5] (a.k.a.
+I was listening to the podcast Wuliao Zhai once, and Liu Yang[^fn:5] (a.k.a.
 Jiaozhu) said that when Zhejiang University welcomes new students, they'll invite "outstanding alumni" to give speeches.
 But why does no one ever come to teach us how to live an unremarkable life?

 By the same logic, no one in this world teaches you "how to live an unhappy life."